marijnh/Eloquent-JavaScript/08_error.md

 Note that the `look` function completely ignores the possibility that `promptDirection` might go wrong.
-This is the big advantage of exceptions—error-handling code is necessary only at the point where the error occurs and at the point where it is handled.
+This is the big advantage of
+exceptions: Error-handling code is necessary only at the point where the error occurs and at the point where it is handled.
 The functions in between can forget all about it.